splitbrain/pinoutleaf/README.md

 * Only four rows of pins are supported
 * No weird arbitrary layouts
 * Only standard 0.1 inch pin raster supported (might change in the future)

+## Alternatives

+* [Youtube: Feather Diagrams Walk-Through for Adafruit](https://www.youtube.com/watch?v=ndVs1UvK6AE) - doing it the manual way in Inkscape
+* [GenPinoutSVG](https://github.com/stevenj/GenPinoutSVG) - a Python tool using CSV files as input
+* [Pinion](https://yaqwsx.github.io/Pinion/) - creates pinout diagrams from KiCAD PCB files
+* [PCBDraw](https://github.com/yaqwsx/PcbDraw) - another KiCAD based tool
+* [Integrated Circuit Pinout Diagram Generator](https://github.com/cmfcmf/ic-pinout-diagram-generator) - probably closest to this project, but without an editor

+None of the tools above focus on dimensional accuracy and printing.
+They are more about creating diagrams for documentation or web pages.

 ## Usage